iamandreatonina/Codes_for_practice/README.md

-# Practive
+# Codes for practice

-Contain all the possible code that I did during some course for exercising
+Inside this folder, you can find different directories named after the topics/programming languages/other things that I wanted to practice about.

+## Index

+1.